Zylo23/Vigilance/README.md

 - Detects specific color patterns on the screen
 - Supports multiple detection modes with configurable delay
-- Hotkey support for toggling bot state and switching modes
+- Hotkey support for toggling bot state, switching modes, and adjusting detection zone size
 - Visual and audio feedback for status changes

 ## Installation